netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>sampling</b></td>
         <td>integer</td>
         <td>
-          sampling rate of the flow reporter.
+          Sampling rate of the flow reporter.
 100 means one flow on 100 is sent.
 0 or 1 means all flows are sampled.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 50<br/>